ivotron/ivotron.github.io/_posts/2013-03-31-daos-on-ceph.md

 # {{ page.title }}

-The [Fast-Forward I/O][ff-docs] project is divided in [five components][ff-intro], the last two (from a top-down point of view) being the DAOS and Storage layers.
+> **tl;dr**: The [Fast-Forward I/O][ff-docs] project is divided in [five components][ff-intro], the
+last two (from a top-down point of view) being the DAOS and Storage layers.
 This post contains a first "round" on how these two layers could potentially be implemented on [Ceph](http://ceph.com).
 As I get more into the details of the DAOS/Storage layers, as well as how Ceph works (from the FF point of view) I'll have a better understanding.
 I'll post a "round 2" entry as soon as I feel that I have significantly advanced on what I'm describing here.

 The components of DAOS are [@barton_milestone_2012]: